camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

   ...
 ```

-A server-side plugin API consists of a root resource and a number of sub resources that are provided by the root resource.
+A server-side plug-in API consists of a root resource and a number of sub resources that are provided by the root resource.
 A root resource may inherit from `org.camunda.bpm.cockpit.plugin.resource.AbstractPluginRootResource` to receive some basic traits.
 It must publish itself on the path `plugin/$pluginName` via a `@Path` annotation.

-A root resource for our plugin may look as follows:
+A root resource for our plug-in may look as follows:

 ```java
 package org.camunda.bpm.cockpit.plugin.sample.resources;